 What can I substitute for cream of tartar in snickerdoodles?

 Cream of tartar is a key ingredient when creating classic snickerdoodle cookies.
 It provides the signature tangy flavor and chewy texture found in a traditional snickerdoodle recipe.
-However, if you are unable to use cream of tartar, you can replace the 1 tsp cream of tartar and 1/2 tsp baking soda with 1 tsp baking powder instead.
+However, if you are unable to use cream of tartar, you can replace the 1 teaspoon cream of tartar and ½ teaspoon baking soda with 1 teaspoon baking powder instead.

 How to make vegan snickerdoodle cookies